 Figure 2 shows the IMF's predicted growth rates from 2019 to 2020 plotted against deaths per million.
 China, with few deaths, shows positive growth; the US, with many deaths, shows negative predicted growth.
 There are many cases that are not on the line, at least some of which have nothing to do with COVID, but, as would be expected, there are similarly sloped scatters of countries overall and both in and out of the OECD.
-Weighted by population, the regression-

-shown as the dotted line-has a slope of -1.5 (t=11), so that predicted growth decreases by one and a half percentage points for every unit increase in the logarithm of deaths per million; the slope of the unweighted regression is -0.94 (t=5.7).

-Figure 2: Predicted growth of per capita income 2019-20 and deaths per million: population weighted regression shown as broken line, areas of circles proportional to population
+The (weighted) regression-shown as the dotted line-has a slope of -0.015 (t=10.2), so that predicted growth decreases by one and a half percentage points for every unit increase in the logarithm of deaths per million; the slope of the weighted regression is -0.007 (t=4.0).
+(I have excluded Libya and Guyana from the figure and the calculations; neither is exceptional in deaths, but Libya has a predicted log change of per capita income of -1.1, and Guyana a predicted log change of +0.23, numbers that are not only (absolutely) very large but presumably unrelated to the pandemic.
+I have also repeated these calculations using, not growth forecast for 2020 in October 2020, but the revision to the 2019 to 2020 growth forecast between the 2019 and 2020 editions of the World Economic Outlook, the idea being to isolate the reduction in growth associated with the pandemic.
+The corresponding figure and regression results are similar to the originals, albeit with lower levels of predicted growth so that, for example, all revisions to growth are negative.)

-It is perhaps not surprising that deaths from COVID-19 should bring economic destruction, nor that the relationship should be much tighter than the relationship between deaths and income in 2019.
+It is perhaps not surprising that deaths from COVID-19 should bring economic destruction, nor that the relationship should be tighter than the relationship between deaths and income in 2019.
 But, once again, that there should be this relationship was not obvious before the pandemic.
 Indeed, in the early days, there was much discussion of the value of life and about a supposed trade-off between deaths and income, that lockdowns would save lives but destroy economies.
-As previous noted by Wolf (2020) for the advanced countries plus India and China, there is no evidence in these data for the existence of any such trade-off.
+As previously noted by Wolf (2020) who looked at the advanced countries plus India and China, there is no evidence in these cross-country data for the existence of any such trade-off.
 Instead, the route to growth lies through stopping deaths.
 It is not a matter of your money or your life, but your money and your life.
+This should not be taken as an argument in favor of government-ordered lockdowns because voluntary social distancing in the face of infection and death has also been important, and perhaps more so, IMF (2020, Chapter 2) and Goolsbee and Syverson (2020).